The best funny poems to share with friends

 Book cover for Collected Poems

-Containing all of the poems from her nine volumes of adult poetry, as well as her beloved Christmas poems, this is the essential collection for and Carol Ann Duffy fans, or anyone wanting to discover her for the first time.
+Containing all of the poems from her nine volumes of adult poetry, as well as her beloved Christmas poems, this is the essential collection for all Carol Ann Duffy fans, or anyone wanting to discover her for the first time.

 'Walking My Seventy-Five-Year-Old Dog' by Billy Collins